paulhibbitts/published-markdown-files/docsify-this-guest-lectures.md

 If so, I’m currently offering guest talks/discussions for local in-person classes focused on the design and development of my open-source project, [Docsify-This.net](https://Docsify-This.net) (a finalist of the 2024 Open Education Global Awards in the Open Infrastructure category https://awards.oeglobal.org/2024-finalists/).
 These case studies highlight practical strategies for designing and developing open source Web app projects, with insightful examples for both students and instructors.

 ## 1️⃣ Strategies for Open-Source Success: Building the Docsify-This Project
-Overview: Learn key strategies for developing and sustaining a small-scale open source project like Docsify-This.
+Learn key strategies for developing and sustaining a small-scale open source project like Docsify-This.

 Possible topics include:
 - Communicate purpose and value